-But it’s made a kind of comeback that makes it a great destination for tourists.
+But this abandoned asylum in Traverse City has made a kind of comeback that makes it a great destination for tourists.

 That’s because around 2000, a company called The Minervini Group essentially began the process of acquiring and redeveloping a large chunk of the property.

-Both tours include a stop in the tunnels constructed in the late 1800s — a fascinating design that was intended to take fresh air in from the outside, circulate in the hospital, and force out the “old air” through the beautiful spires that still can be seen on the roof.
+Both tours include a stop in the tunnels constructed in the late 1800s.
+It's a fascinating design that was intended to take fresh air in from the outside, circulate in the hospital, and force out the “old air” through the beautiful spires that still can be seen on the roof.

-I won’t spoil some of the stories that the guides share, but there are some real interesting anecdotal tales that have been passed down from generation to generation.
-If you’re lucky, you might even hear the story about how it was one of the first building’s in the state of Michigan to have electricity.
+I won’t spoil some of the stories that the guides share, but there are some really interesting anecdotal tales that have been passed down from generation to generation.
+If you’re lucky, you might even hear the story about how it was one of the first buildings in the state of Michigan to have electricity.